lamikr/rocm_sdk_builder/README.md

 dmesg | grep amdxdna
 ```

+If xdna driver worked and was able to load the firmware, you should see message like: "Initialized amdxdna_accel_driver"

+If xdna driver failed to find the firmware, you should see a this type of message from kernel dmesg: "npu.sbin failed with error -2".
-If you see error that firmware file load failed, you may need to force the firmware files to get copied to initrd image.
-(Fedora 40 requires at least)
+In case of error, you may need to force the firmware files to get copied to initrd image.
+At least of Fedora 40 that can be done with command:

 ```
 "dracut -f -i /lib/firmware /lib/firmware